 But what can we learn from it?

 As a nation, we have learned a lot in the last nine months – how to bake banana bread, how to make a Zoom call, how to home school.
 But we have also learned how not to communicate thanks to the missives that have passed between the government and the public.
-Here our editorial director Ellen Widdup looks at how poor messaging has resulted in confusion, chaos and a COVID calamity.
+Here, we look at how poor messaging has resulted in confusion, chaos and a COVID calamity.

 Stay at home.
 Don’t stay at home, just stay alert.
 Go to work but work from home.
 Don't wear a mask – they are ineffective.
 Actually, wear a mask.
 You can have 15 to a wedding but 30 to a funeral.